UC Riverside’s new Student Health and Counseling Center is beginning to take shape.

 “It was a good time and great for them to see something they’ve worked so hard for coming to fruition,” Galang said.

-The 39,450-square-foot building with 27,900 square feet of assignable space will house Student Health Services, The Well, and Counseling and Psychological Services.
-All three are now located in separate buildings with Student Health Services at the Veitch Building, which was built in the mid-1960s and is about half the size.
+The 39,450-square-foot building with 27,900 square feet of assignable space will house Student Health Services and Counseling and Psychological Services.
+They are now located in separate buildings with Student Health Services at the Veitch Building, which was built in the mid-1960s and is about half the size.